Updated August 18, 2023

 Astroworld plaintiffs are also seeking punitive damages (called "exemplary damages" in Texas), which are meant to punish defendants and deter similar conduct in the future.

-Given the sheer number of plaintiffs, attorneys are predicting that Astroworld settlements and judgments could reach hundreds of millions—or billions—of dollars.
+Given the sheer number of plaintiffs, attorneys predict that Astroworld settlements and judgments could reach hundreds of millions—or even billions—of dollars.

 On December 22, 2021, Congress launched its own investigation into the deaths of the 10 young concertgoers.

-The House Committee on Oversight and Reform sent a letter to the president and chief executive of Live Nation. the organizer of the event, asking the company to provide details about security measures it planned for the festival.
-The letter asked written questions about how Live Nation prepared for the festival and responded to the crowd surge, including the precise time when promoters learned that authorities had declared the concert a "mass casualty event" and when the concert ended.
+The House Committee on Oversight and Reform sent a letter to Live Nation, asking the company to provide details about security measures for the festival including how Live Nation prepared for the festival, responded to the crowd surge, and the precise time promoters learned that authorities had declared the concert a "mass casualty event" and when the concert ended.